onecommons/base/README.md

-onecommons base
+OneCommons Base
 ===============

-Building blocks for building an app using express, mongo and passport
+An easily extendable base for building webapp with express, mongo and passport.

 ## To Install